 After getting married, many individuals forget to review their tax withholding with their employer.
 For some, that means they aren’t withholding enough and may owe at tax time.
 When you experience major life changes, it’s a good time to look at how your taxes would be impacted.

-Marriage or divorce can change your tax situation, and the addition of a dependent (by birth or adoption, or an elderly parent moving in and getting more than 50% of their support from you) may represent additional withholding allowances.
+Marriage or divorce can change your tax situation, and the addition of a dependent (by birth or adoption, or an elderly parent moving in and getting more than 50% of their support from you) may make it necessary to change to tax withholding.
 No spouse?
 You may not need to check your W-4 if you didn’t have any life changes.
 High five!

 You Don’t Have to Deal with Someone Else’s Tax Debt